Man injured in freeway pile-up | Dandenong Star Journal

 -

-A man has been injured following a multi-vehicle crash involving a car and truck on Monash Freeway in Doveton.
+A man has been injured following a crash involving a ute and two trucks on Monash Freeway in Doveton.

-A car and a truck were believed to have collided in the freeway’s outbound lanes about 7.33am on Thursday 16 September.
+The 23-year-old Ferntree Gully man in a white Mitsubishi tray utility entered the freeway at the Stud Road out-bound on-ramp about 7.30am on Thursday 16 September.

-Emergency crews reported that several vehicles were involved, including a vehicle roll-over.
+Police say it crossed all lanes of traffic and collided with the centre barrier.

 Several outbound lanes on the Monash Freeway were closed after the crash.